peterschen/blog/gcp/samples/ad-on-gcp/README.md

 ## Using the environment ##

-Once the deployment has completed it takes about 10 minutes for the configuration of Active Directory to complete.
+Once the deployment has completed it takes about 15 minutes for the configuration of Active Directory to complete.
+The deployment itself takes about 5 minutes where the majority of the time is spent waiting for the necessary APIs to be enabled.

 To connect to the environment you can make use of [Identity Aware TCP forwarding](https://cloud.google.com/iap/docs/using-tcp-forwarding) to establish a tunnel from your machine into the environment to connect to RDP.
 Firewall rules to allow IAP TCP forwarding ingress are automatically deployed as part of template.